New England's maritime and seafaring history fascinates visitors

 Lake Champlain Maritime Museum – Vergennes

 The Champlain Valley's cultural history began nearly 11,300 years ago, when Paleoindian hunter-gatherers moved into the region.
-Native Americans have been living in the Champlain Valley continuously from that time to the present.
-Since its discovery by Europeans, the Champlain Valley has played an important role in North American history.
-The prominence of this area is due to the north-south corridor that Lake Champlain creates between the St. Lawrence Valley and the heart of the North American continent.
-The lake has served as a highway for of ideas, communication, commerce, and people.
+Since the arrival of Europeans, the Champlain Valley has played an important role in North American history.
+The lake has served as a highway for of communication, commerce, and people.
 Lake Champlain Maritime Museum brings to life the stories of Lake Champlain and its people through nautical exploration, hands-on exhibits, and learning adventures.
-Visitors to the museum can view a large collection of original small watercraft, learn about wooden shipwrecks in North America, climb aboard the full-scale working Revolutionary War gunboat replica Philadelphia II and learn about the life of citizen soldiers in the Champlain Valley in 1776, and much more.
+Visitors to the museum can view original small watercraft, learn about wooden shipwrecks in North America, climb aboard the working Revolutionary War gunboat replica Philadelphia II, and much more.
 Open mid-May to mid-October.